imlukas/imlukas/README.md

 ## Hey there, I'm a programmer and gamer on free time :)
-### Primary Things i do:
+###Things i do:
 📗 - Java/Spigot developer, learning new stuff everyday
 📘 - C# (WPF/Xaml)
 📒 - Python
-📙 - Can make some HTML and CSS (Static, mostly).
-No experience with JS.
+📙 - Can make some stuff in HTML and CSS.
+Little experience with JS, learning more at the moment.
 <div align="center">
   <a href="https://github.com/imlukas">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=imlukas&show_icons=true&theme=jolly&include_all_commits=true&count_private=true"/>